Crypto Overview in Liechtenstein

 Banking Relationships

 Liechtenstein has one of the most crypto-friendly banking environments in Europe.
 Several major institutions actively provide digital asset services.
-Bank Frick, established in 1998, was among the first regulated European banks to offer digital asset trading and custody starting in 2018.
-It provides full blockchain banking services including fiat-to-crypto conversion, custody, and tokenization.
+Bank Frick, established in 1998, was among the first regulated European banks to offer digital asset trading and custody, launching those services in 2018.
+It provides full blockchain banking services including fiat-to-crypto conversion, custody, and tokenization, and holds TVTG registration as a TT service provider.
 VP Bank, managing over CHF 46 billion in assets, uses the Metaco Harmonize platform for digital asset custody and tokenization of both financial assets and physical collectibles.
-LGT Bank, one of the world’s largest family-owned private banks and owned by the princely family, received MiCA authorization as a CASP in December 2025, offering Bitcoin and Ethereum investment with institutional-grade custody.
+LGT Bank, one of the world’s largest family-owned private banks and owned by the Liechtenstein princely family, received MiCA CASP authorization in December 2025 for Bitcoin and Ethereum investment with institutional-grade custody.
 Kaiser Partner Privatbank is registered as a token custodian under the TVTG and provides institutional-grade custody for digital assets.

 Licensing Requirements